facebook/hermes/doc/IR.md

 ---
 id: ir
-title: IR
+title: Design of the IR
 ---

-## Design of the Hermes high-level IR

 ### Introduction

 This document is a reference manual for the Hermes High-level IR.
 The IR is a Static Single Assignment (SSA) based representation that captures the JavaScript language semantics.
 It features optional types (values may be annotated with